 What is monkey poop coffee?

-Let’s clear something up: there is no monkey poop coffee.
+Let’s clear something up: there are no monkey poop coffee beans.
 There is only monkey coffee and the reason it’s on this list is that it’s still a weird and unusual type of coffee.
 And, the animals are involved in the process of making the coffee.